james-jory/segment-personalize-workshop/exercise1/README.md

 ![Glue Add Crawler Data Store](images/GlueCrawlerAddDataStore.png)

-For the IAM role, select "Choose an existing IAM role" radio button and then select the "SegmentPersonalizeWorkship-GlueServiceRole-..." role from the dropdown.
+For the IAM role, select "Choose an existing IAM role" radio button and then select the "module-personalize-GlueServiceRole-..." role from the dropdown.
 Click "Next".

 ![Glue Add Crawler Role](images/GlueCrawlerAddRole.png)